pirelaurent/p5_animationFramework/chapters/chap2-scenario.md

 ### Array of scripts
 To have a generic scenario , the generators are described in two separated entries :
 - the generator: only the **function name**  DON'T PUT ANY PARENTHESIS AFTER : *europeanScript*
-- an optional array of argument's values if their is.
+- an optional array of argument's values (if any).
   Our has one : *arguments: [traffic_1]*

-This way allows to keep an agnostic scenario engine with any kind of generators, with or without any kind of params.
+This way allows to keep an agnostic scenario engine with any kind of generators, with or without any kind of parameters.
-The generators can be reused several times are they are instanciated *inside* the scenario in *start* or *restart*.
+The generators can be reused several times are they are instantiated *inside* the scenario in *start* or *restart*.

 ## external scenario vs scenario internal to the class
 In the sketch example, we draw 4 traffic lights.